-This may involve activities intended as preparation for some type of activity.
-For example, a musician practices an instrument in order to develop his or her musical ability, Van Eyck ground pigments and prepared oil paints in order to paint oil paintings.
-I travel to Oxford in order to work more effectively face-to-face rather than by email and telephone.
-P21had general purpose (was purpose of) differs from P20 had specific purpose (was purpose of) in that no specific activity is implied as the purpose.
-E7 Activity does not imply that an activity succeeds in achieving its general aims.
+This may involve activities intended as preparation for some type of activity or event.
+P21had general purpose (was purpose of) differs from P20 had specific purpose (was purpose of) in that no occurrence of an event is implied as the purpose.

-Van Eyck's pigment grinding (E7) had general purpose painting (E55)
+• Van Eyck's pigment grinding (E7) had general purpose painting (E55)